ervelasco12/Darwinex_data/README.md

 # darwinex-data

 This is a Python package to download historical quotes data of Darwinex darwins.

-It gets the data available on the Darwinex FTP server, in resolution of a second.
+The darwins quotes available on the Darwinex FTP server are at a resolution of a second.

-Quotes data are returned as a Pandas dataframe, and can be stored as a pickle.
+Quotes data are returned as a Pandas dataframe.
+Can be stored as a pickle and resumed later.

 Other types of darwin data are available at the FTP server, including time series and statistics which support the data and graphs shown on the DARWIN page.
-It is foreseen to enable their download in next releases.
+It is foreseen to include their download in next releases.

 ##  Installation